firebase/FirebaseUI-Android/auth/README.md

 #### Facebook

 By default, FirebaseUI requests the `email` and `public_profile` permissions when initiating Facebook Login.
-If you would like to override these scopes, add a string array resource to your application like this:
+If you would like to override these scopes, a string array resource named `facebook_permissions` to your `strings.xml` file like this:

 ```xml
 <!--